ibm-cloud-docs/hs-crypto/set-up-grep11-api.md

 A [sample](https://github.com/vpaprots/ibm-cloud-hyperprotectcrypto){:external} Github repository is provided for you to test the GREP11 API in Golang.
 GREP11 API supports programming languages with [gRPC libraries](https://developers.google.com/protocol-buffers/){:external}.
 In the [sample](https://github.com/vpaprots/ibm-cloud-hyperprotectcrypto){:external} Github repository, only Golang code examples are provided.

-You can use the following Golang code example to generate random data by calling the `GenerateRandomRequest()` function.
+You can use the following Golang code example to generate random data by calling the `GenerateRandom` function.

 This example assumes that additional required Golang packages are included via import statements, such as the [gRPC](https://godoc.org/google.golang.org/grpc){: external} and [http](https://golang.org/pkg/net/http/){: external} packages.
 The ` import pb "github.com/ibm-developer/ibm-cloud-hyperprotectcrypto/golang/grpc"` statement is used by GREP11 to perform API function calls.
 {: note}